abhisheksanghai/abhisheksanghai.github.io/_drafts/assumptions_linear_regression.md

 Since, now the relationship is linear, we are good to include the variable in the model.

-2. Normality of Residuals - The residuals of a linear regression model are supposed to follow normal distribution by mathematical definition.
-This can be checked by looking at the histogram of residuals from the model.

-Histogram, Q-Q Plot, Kolmogorov-Smirnov test
+2. Normality of Residuals - The residuals of a linear regression model are supposed to follow normal distribution mainly becasue of two reasons.
+One being mathematical convenience and other being central limit theorem.
+This assumption can be checked via either a Histogram of residuals, a Q-Q Plot or by running a Kolmogorov-Smirnov test (KS Test).

 **insert histogram of normal distribution**

-In case we dont get a normal distribution out of the histogram, it means the confidence intervals we get would not be much reliable but the model can still be considered for predictions.
+In case we dont get a normal distribution out of the histogram, it means the confidence intervals we get from the model would not be much reliable but the model can still be considered for predictions.
+So, this assumption is not very important if one is only interested in predictions.

 3. Constant Error Variance of Residuals (Homoscedasticity) - The Residuals are also expected to be uniformly distributed across the data.
 This can checked by plotting residuals against the fitted values.